sunflower2333/sunflower2333/README.md

 - ⚡ Fun fact: ...
 -->
  ### Hi~ o(*￣▽￣*)ブ Here is sunflower2333's profile.
-- 🌱 I’m currently learning Tourism Management.
+- 🌱 I’m currently major in Tourism Management.
+- 📘 I'm also learning several computer languages.
-- 🔭 I’m currently working on porting uefi for phones.
-It's interesting, right?
+- 🔭 I’m currently working on porting uefi for embedded devices.
 - 💬 Ask me about issues you meet while building.
-- 😄 Pronouns: "kancy" or "sun flower".
+- 😄 You can call me "Kancy Joe" or "Sunflower".
-  * *Remember "sunflower" != "sun flower"* !!!
-- 📫 How to reach me:
+- 🕊️ Busy with Life, Work, and Study everyday.
-  * Email: `kancy2333@outlook.com`
+- 📫 Email: `kancy2333@outlook.com`